AntKirill/MathLogic/Task2/README.md

 ## Output of program :

-If proofment in proof.in is correct then needed proofment will be in out.txt and time of work will be shown on stdout.
-Otherwise first line with misstake will be in out.txt and on stdout there will be written "ERROR!" and time of work.
+If proof in proof.in is correct then necessary proof will be in out.txt and time of work will be shown on stdout.
+Otherwise first line with misstake will be in out.txt and there will be written "ERROR!" and time of work on stdout.